What Animals Live in Wetlands? A thorough look to Wetland Biodiversity

 - Osmoregulation: Animals inhabiting brackish or saltwater wetlands have evolved mechanisms to regulate their internal salt balance.

-- Camouflage: Many wetland animals have coloration that allows them to blend seamlessly with their surroundings.
+- Camouflage: Many wetland animals have coloration that allows them to blend without friction with their surroundings.

 The Importance of Wetland Conservation

 The biodiversity of wetlands is under threat from various human activities, including habitat destruction, pollution, and climate change.
-Conserving these vital ecosystems is paramount for several reasons:
+Conserving these vital ecosystems is critical for several reasons:

 - Biodiversity preservation: Wetlands are home to a wide array of plant and animal species, many of which are endangered or threatened.